 In addition to cultivating a supportive learning community, you should also incorporate collaborative eLearning activities to encourage peer-to-peer interactions.
 For example, asking online learners to team up and create blogs, online presentations, and tutorials with the help of eLearning authoring tools.

-There are a variety of project management online platforms that allow online learners to share feedback and collaborate on online assignments.
+There are various project management online platforms that allow online learners to share feedback and collaborate on online assignments.
 Many even feature group calendars, task trackers, and due date reminders to make the process more productive.

 Social activities allow online learners to engage in meaningful online discussions and share eLearning experiences with their peers.
 They are also able to build skills and expand their knowledge base by observing and modeling the behaviors of others.